 When contacting publishers or authors, do not leave the permission request open-ended.
 Be specific about use of copyrighted work.
 Say, for example, that you would like to use a figure, large quotations, a measure or an instrument in your thesis/dissertation/project.
-The copyright holder should be asked for a response, whether the answer is yes or no. Inquire about any time limits or restrictions placed on your use of the document.
+The copyright holder should be asked for a written response (e-mail is acceptable), whether the answer is yes or no. Inquire about any time limits or restrictions placed on your use of the document.